Citi® Diamond Preferred® review: 0% intro APR for 18 months

 Citi is a CardRatings advertiser.

-With intro 0% APR on balance transfers for 21 months (when made within the first four months) and purchases for 12 months, the Citi® Diamond Preferred® Card is a market leader for innovative intro offers with one of the longest 0% intro APR offers that we know of.
-After the intro periods, 13.74% – 23.74% Variable APR will apply.
+With intro 0% APR on balance transfers for 18 months from the date of first transfer (and when made within the first four months) as well as on any new purchases made in the first 18 months from account opening, the Citi® Diamond Preferred® Card is a market leader for innovative intro offers with one of the longest 0% intro APR offers that we know of.
+After the intro period, 14.74% - 24.74% Variable APR will apply.

 Top Diamond Preferred® benefits include: